Wood River Branch Railroad: Roy Rawlings takes over

 In early 1938, Rawlings decided the railroad should once again have a passenger train.
 Scholfield and teenager Rob Roy Rawlings, the president's son, salvaged seats from the long-retired coach number one and attached them to an unpowered track car and added railings and a handbrake.
 The resulting contraption was attached to the railroad's gas-powered speeder, and named the "President's Special".
 Rawlings unveiled it at a stockholder meeting in April 1938, bringing stockholders on a round trip from Hope Valley to Wood River Junction.
 The "streamliner" made it from Hope Valley to the other end of the line in 18 minutes.
 It was put into service for outings, track inspection, and maintenance of way duties.

+Reat Schofield at the controls of locomotive 1872 in 1941.
+Behind the locomotive is the railroad's combination freight car and caboose.

 Under Rawlings' presidency, the railroad made large reductions in its losses, even showing an operating profit, but factoring in fixed expenses the company was losing money.
 Much of the reduction in expenses came from deferred maintenance.
 Even with a speed limit of 10 mph derailments became common, and tools for putting the train back on the track were a permanent fixture in the caboose.
 In October 1938, the company reported handling approximately 10,000 tons of freight per year.

 In early 1941, Roy Rawlings moved to Florida with his wife and son after contracting a persistent case of pneumonia.
 His daughter Lucy Rawlings Tootell took over the day-to-day management of the railroad, "reputedly as the only woman VP of Operations in the U.S." Reat Scholfield was responsible for operating the grain mill.

 During World War II, production of the M1941 Johnson rifle began in Rhode Island, including at the Rhode Island Arms Company, which moved into part of the mill in Centerville.
 As the United States Department of War preferred rail transport for security reasons, completed rifles were shipped out via the Wood River Branch Railroad from Hope Valley.
 The U.S. soon entered the war, but little benefit came to the railroad, as lumbering was curtailed by many men being drafted into the military and little military production took place in the rural Hope Valley area.